Steins;Gate: True End route

-However, SERN learns of the time machine and sends a group led by Moeka to retrieve it, killing Mayuri in the process.
-Using Kurisu's time leap machine, Rintaro travels back in time numerous times to try to save Mayuri, but to no avail.
-As Rintaro reaches wit's end, he is approached by Amane Suzuha, a girl from a future ruled by SERN due to their possession of a time machine, who tells him that he needs to return to a Beta worldline in which Mayuri won't die.
-By undoing the effects of the D-Mails that caused shifts in the timeline, Rintaro regains possession of an IBN 5100 PC that they lost earlier, allowing them to crack into SERN's systems and delete the evidence of Rintaro's original D-Mail.
-However, Rintaro realizes that by doing so, he would have to return to a world line in which Kurisu is dead.
-After realizing their feelings for each other, Kurisu tells Rintaro to save Mayuri.
-Reluctantly, Rintaro agrees and deletes the evidence of his D-Mail from SERN's database, returning him to the Beta world line.
+However, SERN learns of the time machine and sends a group led by Moeka to retrieve it and killing Mayuri in the process.
+Using Kurisu's time leap machine, Okabe travels back in time numerous times to try to save Mayuri, but to no avail.
+As Okabe reaches wit's end, he is approached by Amane Suzuha, a girl from a future ruled by SERN due to their possession of a time machine, who tells him that he needs to return to a Beta worldline in which Mayuri won't die.
+By undoing the effects of the D-Mails that caused shifts in the timeline, Okabe regains possession of an IBN 5100 PC that they lost earlier, allowing them to crack into SERN's systems and delete the evidence of Okabe's original D-Mail.
+However, Okabe realizes that by doing so, he would have to return to a world line in which Kurisu is dead.
+After realizing their feelings for each other, Kurisu tells Okabe to save Mayuri.
+Reluctantly, Okabe agrees and deletes the evidence of his D-Mail from SERN's database, returning him to the Beta world line, where Kurisu died as she did at the start of the story, and the rest of the cast, sans Okabe, do not remember that anything had happened.

-Sometime later, Suzuha appears before Rintaro, having arrived in a time machine from the future.
-She tells Rintaro that the only way to prevent World War III in the future is to prevent Kurisu's death at the hands of her father, Dr. Nakabachi, who stole her time travel theory to publish it under his own name.
-However, this operation ends in a disaster as Rintaro ends up killing Kurisu himself by mistake.
-After this failure, Rintaro receives a message from his future self, telling him that the way to save Kurisu without altering the events that led to him developing a time machine is to fool his past self into believing Kurisu had been killed and thus achieving the final divergence value of 1.048596%, which he dubs 'Steins Gate'.
-Returning to the past again, Rintaro puts his own life in danger in order to save Kurisu's life, prevent Nakabachi from successfully escaping with the time travel theory, and fool his past self, setting him on his journey through time.
-Returning to the Steins Gate world line, safe from the threat of a third world war, Rintaro and Kurisu manage to reunite by chance (or by fate) in the streets of Akihabara.
+A couple days later, an alternate world line variant of Suzuha appears before Okabe, having arrived in a time machine from the future.
+She tells Okabe that the only way to prevent World War III in the future is to prevent Kurisu's death at the hands of her father, Dr. Nakabachi, who stole her time travel theory to publish it under his own name.
+However, this operation ends in a disaster as Okabe ends up killing Kurisu himself by mistake.
+After this failure, Okabe receives a message from his future self, telling him that the way to save Kurisu without altering the events that led to him developing a time machine is to fool his past self into believing Kurisu had been killed and thus achieving the final divergence value of 1.048596%, which he dubs 'Steins Gate'.
+Returning to the past again, Okabe puts his own life in danger in order to save Kurisu's life, prevent Nakabachi from successfully escaping with the time travel theory, and fool his past self, setting him on his journey through time.
+After this, Okabe returns to the Steins Gate world line, safe from the threat of a third world war.
+Later, Okabe and Kurisu manage to reunite by chance (or by fate) in the streets of Akihabara, with Kurisu appearing to possess some lingering memories of their history together.

 Alternate endings

-The player's choices throughout the game may result in alternate endings.
+The player's choices throughout the game results in alternate endings.